 Basic Bowel Program

 Keeping active helps prevent constipation.
 Try to walk, if you can.
-If you are in a wheelchair, ask your health care provider about exercises.
+If you are in a wheelchair, ask your provider about exercises.

 Eat plenty of food that is high in fiber.
 Read labels on packages and bottles to see how much fiber the food contains.